wonsunahn/CS1632_Summer2021/course-info.md

 ## Group Work

-Please submit the Partnership Contract on GradeScope by 2/5.
+Please submit the Partnership Contract on GradeScope.
 Your expectations as a group member are outlined clearly on the contract.
 You may resubmit the contract at a later time, at which time the new contract will come into effect.